 Melatonin supplements are also incredibly useful when the bodies circadian rhythm is disrupted due to rotating shifts or if trying to sleep during the day.
 Melatonin can be very helpful especially for people over 50 as the body naturally produces less as we age.
 Melatonin is very potent and only small amounts are required (3-5 mg).
 In Australia it is only available over the counter with a prescription.
 However, as per all supplements in Australia, a personal supply of less than 3 months use, can be legally imported (bought online).
 It is optimally absorbed under the tongue as a liquid, try a sublingual spray for optimal effects.

 The final step to better sleep is a relaxed mind.
-Listen to your favorite music before you sleep.
+Listen to your favourite music before you sleep.
 Try to relax the mind, put thoughts of the previous or next day out of your mind.
 Mindfulness exercise prior to sleep have been shown to improve sleep.
 Mindful breathing exercise techniques vary but at the core involve focusing on the breath and losing focus of racing thoughts.
 A typical exercise is like this.

 Just relax and focus on your breathing.
 As each thought pops into your head let it slide out and don’t think about it and just focus on the next breath, as you visualize relaxing your muscles one by one.